By GLENN GUILBEAU, Tiger Rag Editor

 “I think really, he (McMahon) would be in a different position, if he had those two,” Ausberry said.
 “Before you make that decision, you’ve got to weigh all that into it.
 And we are.
 I made some comments earlier about it.
 I said, ‘LSU should be in the NCAA Tournament.’
 But bottom line, we have to be fiscally responsible to everybody.
 And I think that fiscal responsibility is going to be important to our Board, our new president (Wade Rousse), to our Tiger Athletic Foundation board members and to us in this building.”

-In a pre-NIL world where football coaches and players are so expensive and there were not the widespread athletic department budget issues, McMahon might already be fired.
+In a pre-NIL world where football and basketball players weren’t so expensive and there were not nationwide deficits in athletic departments like LSU’s, McMahon might already be fired.

 “The decisions that we make from now on, we have to think about them fiscally,” Ausberry said.
 “It’s not the wild west like we used to be, just pulling the trigger and making changes.
 Today it’s no, no, no, before you make that change, is it fiscally responsible?”